mpi-astronomy/FAQ/publishing/how-to-cite-software.md

 1. Search [ADS](https://ui.adsabs.harvard.edu/) for papers by the software authors that describe the code.
 ADS now indexes papers by the [Journal of Open Source Software](https://joss.theoj.org/).

 2. Search the [Astrophysics Source Code Library](https://ascl.net/) (ASCL).
 ASCL generates a unique identifier in ADS which can then be cited.
-For example, the [2dfdr](https://ascl.net/1505.015) code mentioned in [Martin et al. (2005)](https://ui.adsabs.harvard.edu/abs/2005PASA...22..236M/abstract) can be cited as assigned can be cited as [2015ascl.soft05015A](https://ui.adsabs.harvard.edu/abs/2015ascl.soft05015A/abstract).
+For example, the [2dfdr](https://ascl.net/1505.015) code mentioned in [Martin et al. (2005)](https://ui.adsabs.harvard.edu/abs/2005PASA...22..236M/abstract) can be cited as [2015ascl.soft05015A](https://ui.adsabs.harvard.edu/abs/2015ascl.soft05015A/abstract).
 Use the ASCL entry only if the authors have not provided direct instructions.
 Many ASCL entries are auto-generated and divergent from the authors' instructions.
 For example the [`grizli`](https://github.com/gbrammer/grizli) library has a Zenodo DOI, which is not listed on the auto-generated [ASCL page](https://ascl.net/1905.001).

 #### Better than nothing: Include a link to the software in a footnote